 Visiting a therapist might seem like an extreme course of action, but there are other ways that you can treat your dentophobia.
 In fact, the best people to help are actually dentists themselves!

 At Pleasant Family Dentistry, we have a range of tried and tested techniques that we can use to help you face your fears and come to enjoy revisiting the dentist.

-These range from providing you with a member of the team who can sit with you and talk you through the process, through to booking your appointment at a quieter time so that you don’t feel overwhelmed.
+These range from providing you with a team member who can sit with you and talk you through the process through to booking your appointment at a quieter time so that you don’t feel overwhelmed.